santidiazl/react-challenges/modals-on-modals/readme.md

+# Modals on modals

-# This was a timed (90 minute) challenge I had to complete as part of an interview process.
+This was a timed (90 minute) challenge I had to complete as part of an interview process.

 ## Requirements